i05nagai/memorandum/language/english_speaking.md

         * Nonprofit organizations are exempt from taxes.
     * to excuse sb or sth from a duty, payment, etc.
         * small business have been exempted from the tax incrase
+    * with special permission not to do or pay sth
+        * be exempt from sth
+            * who is exempt from overtime?
+        * be exempt from doing sth
 * secure
     * secure
         * free from risk and the threat of change for the worse